Attorneys Experienced In Dealing With The DCS

 - The Department of Child Services requests the juvenile court to rule that the child is a CHINS

-Where a child is determined to be at immediate and severe risk, Child Protective Services may seize the child without a hearing or court order.
+Where a child is determined to be at immediate and severe risk, the DCS may seize the child without a hearing or court order.
 In such cases, the parents will have the opportunity to attend a detention hearing, which must take place within 48 hours of the child’s removal.
-To obtain the release of their child, the parents and their lawyer that fights CPS cases in Indiana must demonstrate that continued detention is not necessary to protect the child, and that the parents are able and willing to take custody of the child.
+To obtain the release of their child, the parents and their lawyer that fights DCS cases in Indiana must demonstrate that continued detention is not necessary to protect the child and that the parents are able and willing to take custody of the child.

-If CPS Requests Your Child Declared a CHINS
+If DCS Requests Your Child Declared A CHINS

 - Removal of the child from your home